Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 But if you take an actual quantum leap approach, and I do think that that's why we're approaching this as entrepreneurs and not politicians, if you take that quantum leap approach, I think success is actually going to be achievable.

-I'm not saying it's going to be easy, but I'm saying we're up for the challenge and and I believe that we are going to do something that hasn't been done in modern American history because that's what saving our country requires.
+And I believe that we are going to do something that hasn't been done in modern American history because that's what saving our country requires.

-Years ago there was something called the penny plan that would, if you cut one penny out of every dollar and didn't increase spending every year for seven years, you would have balanced the budget.
+Years ago, there was something called the penny plan that would, if you cut one penny out of every dollar and didn't increase spending every year for seven years, you would have balanced the budget.

 That was put forward by then Congressman Connie Mack.

-And one is to modernize our military and get rid of woke and increase recruitment.
+Two promises the president has made, and one is to modernize our military and get rid of woke and increase recruitment.

-Um it scares me that China and Russia have hypersonic technology and we do not.
+It scares me that China and Russia have hypersonic technology and we do not.

-Social security and Medicare has to be high on the list.
+Social Security and Medicare has to be high on the list.

-Both a both of them are headed towards insolvency.
+Both of them are headed towards insolvency.

-Uh we can't allow that to happen.
+We can't allow that to happen.

 That was a promise made, and it must be a promise kept to the American people.

-I think the greatest opportunity financially that this country has the incredible energy resources that have gone untapped, and if we start providing all the energy needs of Western Europe alone, this would make uh America would become the most energy dominant country on the face of the earth and make us an energy wealthy nation.
+And if we start providing all the energy needs of Western Europe alone, this would make America become the most energy-dominant country on the face of the earth and make us an energy wealthy nation.

-And I think that could down that could pay down the debt, and I think it could do a lot of other things, lower taxes and and everybody could benefit from it.
+And I think it could do a lot of other things, lower taxes, and everybody could benefit from it.

 You're absolutely right about that, Sean.